Common Object Request Broker Architecture: Overview

 Some IDL mappings are more difficult to use than others.
 For example, due to the nature of Java, the IDL-Java mapping is rather straightforward and makes usage of CORBA very simple in a Java application.
 This is also true of the IDL to Python mapping.
 The C++ mapping requires the programmer to learn datatypes that predate the C++ Standard Template Library (STL).
 By contrast, the C++11 mapping is easier to use, but requires heavy use of the STL.
 Since the C language is not object-oriented, the IDL to C mapping requires a C programmer to manually emulate object-oriented features.

 In order to build a system that uses or implements a CORBA-based distributed object interface, a developer must either obtain or write the IDL code that defines the object-oriented interface to the logic the system will use or implement.
 Typically, an ORB implementation includes a tool called an IDL compiler that translates the IDL interface into the target language for use in that part of the system.
 A traditional compiler then compiles the generated code to create the linkable-object files for use in the application.
 This diagram illustrates how the generated code is used within the CORBA infrastructure:

 This figure illustrates the high-level paradigm for remote interprocess communications using CORBA.
 The CORBA specification further addresses data typing, exceptions, network protocols, communication timeouts, etc. For example: Normally the server side has the Portable Object Adapter (POA) that redirects calls either to the local servants or (to balance the load) to the other servers.
 The CORBA specification (and thus this figure) leaves various aspects of distributed system to the application to define including object lifetimes (although reference counting semantics are available to applications), redundancy/fail-over, memory management, dynamic load balancing, and application-oriented models such as the separation between display/data/control semantics (e.g. see Model–view–controller), etc.

 In addition to providing users with a language and a platform-neutral remote procedure call (RPC) specification, CORBA defines commonly needed services such as transactions and security, events, time, and other domain-specific interface models.

 Versions history

 This table presents the history of CORBA standard versions.

+Note that IDL changes have progressed with annotations (e.g. @unit, @topic) replacing some pragmas.